novoalab/nanoRMS/README.md

 ## Running the code:

 ### 1. Pre-processing the Nanopolish Event-align output
-This script removes misaligned events, which has NNNNN "model_kmer" and collapsed all the multiple observations in a given position from a single read.
+Generate a collapsed Nanopolish event align output, by collapsing all the multiple observations for a given position from a same read.

 ```
 python3 per_read_mean.py <event_align_file>